-- (1) Cost Negotiations.
-In dealing with contractors operating according to federal cost principles, such as Defense Acquisition Regulations, Section 15, or Federal Procurement Regulations, Part 1-15, the Hospital Administrator, after notifying the contractor, may use the federal cost principles as guidance in contract negotiations, subject to Subsection (j)2 of this section. - (2) Incorporation of Federal Cost Principles: Conflicts Between Federal Principles and this Article.
-All requirements set forth in federal assistance instruments applicable to contracts let by the hospital under a federal assistance program must be satisfied.
+(1) Cost Negotiations.
+In dealing with contractors operating according to federal cost principles, such as Defense Acquisition Regulations, § 15, or Federal Procurement Regulations, Part 1-15, the Procurement Officer, after notifying the contractor, may use the federal cost principles as guidance in contract negotiations, subject to Subsection 7101(j)(2) of this Section.

+(2) Incorporation of Federal Cost Principles:

-Therefore, to the extent that the cost principles which are specified in the assistance instrument conflict with the cost principles issued pursuant to Article 7 (Cost Principles) of these Regulations, the former shall control.
+Conflicts Between Federal Principles and this Chapter.
+All requirements set forth in federal assistance instruments applicable to contracts let by the territory under a federal assistance program must be satisfied.
+Therefore, to the extent that the cost principles which are specified in the assistance instrument conflict with the cost principles issued pursuant to Chapter 7 (Cost Principles) of these Regulations, the former shall control.

-(k) Authority to Deviate Form Cost Principles.
-When the best interest of the hospital would be served by a deviation, the Hospital Administrator may deviate from the cost principles set forth in these regulations; provided that a written determination shall be made by such officer specifying the reasons for the deviation.
-A copy of such determination shall be filed promptly with the Hospital Administrator and such determination shall be effective only upon approval by the Hospital Administrator and upon incorporation into the contract.
+(k) Authority to Deviate from Cost Principles.
+When the best interest of the territory would be served by a deviation, the Procurement Officer may deviate from the cost principles set forth in these regulations; provided that a written determination shall be made by such officer specifying the reasons for the deviation.
+A copy of such determination shall be filed promptly with the Chief Procurement Officer and such determination shall be effective only upon approval by the Chief Procurement Officer and upon incorporation into the contract.
 However, all costs must be reasonable, lawful, allocable, and accounted for in accordance with generally accepted accounting principles to be reimbursed, and a deviation shall not contravene this principle.